 Detailed planting instructions:

+Can be direct seeded as soon as you can work the soil.
 Will germinate at soil temps as low as 40 F. Plant ½ to ¾ inch deep, about 3 inches apart.
 Thin to final spacings.

 Direct seed in summer for fall crop, or start transplants in late May and transplant in late June or early July.

 Plants have shallow root systems.
 Avoid even shallow cultivation.
 Mulch to protect roots, reduce weed competition and conserve moisture.

 Use floating row cover to protect crop from early pests.

 When heads are mature, they are prone to splitting in response to any stress or a rain following a dry period.
 Avoid splitting by choosing varieties that resist splitting, spacing plants close together (8 to 12 inches for early varieties, 12 to 16 inches for later varieties), using shovel to sever roots on one side about 6 inches from the plant, or twisting plants after heads have firmed to break some of the roots.